NathanPervin/ECE3824-final-project/README.md

 * Zero the CO2 sensor to 400 ppm by depressing the button for 7 seconds (only do this when outdoors)

 #### Dependencies
-* Django for web app, API endpoint, PostgreSQL database
+* Django for web app, API endpoint, and PostgreSQL database
 * LVGL for ESP-32 GUI
 * TFT_eSPI
 * XPT2046_Touchscreen